Kerbas-ad-astra/Stock-Revamp/README.md

 The vast majority of the models are by Ven.
 EmbersArc/Enceos fixed up the revamped rover wheels, and some configuration fixes were supplied by notquitehalf.
 The majority of the configuration fixes were committed by yours truly.

-And of course, thanks are owed to Squad for making part models that are worth revamping.  ;)
+And of course, thanks are owed to Squad for making part models that are worth revamping.  :wink:

 ## License